nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

     $ ot-ctl dataset active -x
     # Then you will get a dataset like "0e080000000000010000000300001035060004001fffe00208d625374d9c65c2a30708fd57eb72a74fa52505108a177ca3b66becf3bbe2149eb3d135c8030f4f70656e5468726561642d656338350102ec85041044ac05395e78940b72c1df1e6ad02a120c0402a0f7f8"

-***Note: please use the ot-ctl-iwxxx instead of ot-ctl on i.MX9 series platform.***
+***Note: Use the ot-ctl-iwxxx instead of ot-ctl on i.MX 9 series platform.***

 ### Factory reset lighting application on K32W DK6

-Step1.
+Step 1.
 Press the SW2 button on OM15802, after 6 seconds, the device will reset its persistent configuration and initiate a reboot.

-Step2.
+Step 2.
 Toggle reset.

-Step3.
+Step 3.
 Press the USERINTERFACE button to start the BLE Advertising, which is mandatory for device commissioning.

 ### Commission the lighting-app on the i.MX controller